chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 These threat realities drive sophisticated custody systems toward four foundational principles that have proven essential across all successful implementations.

 **Layered controls** ensure that no single mistake can cause total loss.
 This principle, borrowed from traditional security, becomes even more critical when dealing with irreversible cryptocurrency transactions.
-Multiple independent barriers must fail simultaneously before assets become vulnerable—a philosophy that acknowledges human fallibility while engineering around it.
+Multiple independent barriers must fail simultaneously before assets become vulnerable, a philosophy that acknowledges human fallibility while engineering around it.

 **Temperature segregation** forms the operational backbone of institutional custody.
 Most value stays **cold** (completely offline), a small buffer remains **warm** (requiring manual intervention), and only the absolute minimum stays **hot** (online and automated).
 This approach minimizes exposure to online threats while maintaining the operational flexibility needed for business operations.

 Emergency preparedness demands engineered **freeze and rotation capabilities**.
-When something goes wrong—and something always eventually goes wrong—the ability to instantly halt all operations and rotate compromised keys can mean the difference between a minor incident and total loss.
+When something goes wrong (and something always eventually goes wrong), the ability to instantly halt all operations and rotate compromised keys can mean the difference between a minor incident and total loss.
 These capabilities must be tested regularly and executable under stress.

 Finally, **immutable evidence** through attestations, comprehensive logs, and regular audits provides the proof that operations followed established procedures.
-In a trustless system, verifiable evidence of proper procedures isn't just good practice—it's the only way to demonstrate that security policies were actually followed rather than merely intended.
+In a trustless system, verifiable evidence of proper procedures isn't just good practice but rather the only way to demonstrate that security policies were actually followed rather than merely intended.

 These principles shape every aspect of custody architecture, from the choice of underlying technology platforms to the daily operational procedures that govern asset movement.